komodt01/ai-security-rag-governance-architecture/architecture/trust_boundaries.md

 10. Administrative privilege should remain separate from content entitlement.
 11. Document ingestion and lifecycle management are governance processes.
 12. The model is not the security boundary.
+13. Model output should not become execution authority if the architecture later introduces tools or autonomous actions.

 The reference architecture places the AI model inside a governed enterprise system rather than treating the model as the control authority.

-The local prototype validates selected portions of that approach without implying that the complete production architecture has been implemented.
+The local prototype validates selected portions of that approach without implying that the complete production architecture—or an action-taking AI system—has been implemented.